 The following is a transcription of the September 1957 issue of Dr. Royal Lee’s Applied Trophology newsletter, originally published by Standard Process Laboratories.
-The Common Cold—Its Etiology and Treatment Science […]
+Also in this issue: Tip of the […]

 By Arthur F. Coca, MD